kbalk/booklist/README.md

 authors.
 If your list of favorite authors is long, that's a tedious task even with saved searches.

-This script, `booklist`, can make that task easier by automating the task of determining whether the library has any new publications for those authors.
+This script, `booklist`, can make that task easier by automating the search for any new publications by those authors.

 However, this script will only work with libraries using the CARL.X Integrated Library System.
 The GitHub repository for 'latest_books' contains